somasis/musl-wiki/Home.md

 [musl] is a C standard library implementation for Linux.
 This is a wiki maintained by the enthusiastic user community of musl.
-Some of musl's major advantages over glibc and uclibc are its size, correctness, static linking support, and clean code.
+Some of musl's major advantages over glibc and uClibc are its size, correctness, static linking support, and clean code.

 [[_TOC_]]